Important Information

 Group Size

-2 - 20 people
+2 - 12 people

 Transportation Flight - Jeep

 Lumba Sumba Pass Trek is part of the Great Himalayan Trail (GHT) which connects two trekking regions of Kanchenjunga and Makalu in eastern Nepal.
 This trek is a less-visited trek in Nepal because of the extreme remoteness and it is possible only with a camping trek.
 Himalayan Wander Walkers organize Lumba Sumba Trek by providing a veteran camping trek crew to make your dream trek a real Himalayan trip.
 This trek needs really good preparation.
 The best time to do Lumba Sumba pass Trek is from April to May in spring and from late September to mid-November in autumn.
-Every year during the November, Futuk festival is celebrated in Olangchung Gola.
+Every year during November, the Futuk festival is celebrated in Olangchung Gola.

 Route of Lumba Sumba Pass Trek:

 Lumba Sumba trek route starts by taking a flight to Bhadrapur and drive to Taplethok.
-Your trek starts from the Taplethok, a deep valley where the Ghunsa River flows and head toward the west via villages like Lelep and Olangchung Gola (one of the highlights of the trek).
+Your trek starts from the Taplethok, a deep valley where the Ghunsa River flows, and heads toward the west via villages like Lelep and Olangchung Gola (one of the highlights of the trek).
 After spending a full day in Olangchung Gola, the route gets rough and wild where you will traverse the high pass of Lumba Sumba (5117m).
 Then the descending trek will enter the Makalu Barun National Park.
 You will pass through some cultural monuments like Chortens, monasteries, and Mani walls on the trekking route which are built to accumulate merits.
 Then slowly the altitude drops down and you will finish your trek at Num and drive to Tumlingtar.
 The next morning take a flight to Kathmandu.

-Outline Itinerary ( 20 Days )
+Outline Itinerary ( 18 Days )

 Day 1